Jake Campos

 Jake Campos (born October 18, 1994) is an American former football offensive tackle.
 He was a member of the Dallas Cowboys of the National Football League (NFL).
 He played college football at Iowa State University.

-Early years
+Early life

 Campos attended Valley High School, where he played football, basketball, baseball and track.
 He contributed to the school winning the Iowa prep Class 4A state championship.

 He placed third at the state track meet in the shot put as a junior.
 He received All-Conference honors both his junior and senior seasons.
 He received All-state honors as a senior.
 He earned academic honors all four years.

 College career

 Campos accepted a football scholarship from Iowa State University.
 As a redshirt freshman, he started three games at right tackle and the final eight contests at left tackle.

 As a sophomore, he was named the starter at left tackle.
 As a junior in 2016, he suffered a season-ending leg injury in fall camp.
 As a senior, he regained his starting position at left tackle.
 He finished his college career with 36 starts.